MaibornWolff/codecharta/gh-pages/_posts/how-to/2020-08-17-fixate-folders-with-a-custom-cc-json.md

 # Fixate folders

 In order to prevent folders from changing locations, we introduced a new attribute to the `.cc.json` called `fixed`.
-This attribute will not be generated during the analysis.
-The user needs to edit the `.cc.json` by hand.
+This attribute is not auto-generated during the analysis and has to be defined manually by editing the `.cc.json`.

+Setting this property is restricted to the top level folders and won't have any effect on sub-folders (folders in folders).

 # API